jameshughes89/cs101/site/outline/outline.rst

 eligible.
 Students with missing code/functions/portions of the assignment will not be eligible.
 If the student has portions of code that demonstrate a lack of a sincere attempt, the assignment will not be eligible for recoupment.

+Further, it is the responsibility of the student to make clear to the marker what exactly has been updated and changed.
+If the marker is unable to quickly determine what fixes the student has made, the resubmission will not be considered for recoupment.
+This could be in the form of notes in the Moodle submission with corresponding comments within the code.

 Tests
 =====